 Mullein (Jia Yan Ye)

-Below is an overview of Mullein, combining and interpreting the best of Western science, Traditional Chinese Medicine (TCM), shamanism, folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Mullein.
+Below is an overview of mullein, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of mullein.

 Western Name: Mullein

 Also Known As: Velvet Plant, Figwort, Jupiter’s Staff, Blanket Herb

 Organs/Systems: Respiratory, Digestive, Intestines, Bladder